Hudson County NJ Drug Charges Lawyer

 Drug Possession Cases in Secaucus and Weehawken

-In New Jersey, the simple possession of any illegal drug — or possession of a prescription drug without a valid prescription — is an automatic criminal offense and can even be an indictable felony depending on the drug.
+In New Jersey, drug crimes exist on a spectrum, from mere possession to trafficking, with possession being the type of offense with lesser severity.
+Simple possession of any illegal drug — or possession of a prescription drug without a valid prescription — is an automatic criminal offense and can even be an indictable felony depending on the drug.
+To prove the crime of possession, the prosecution must convince a judge in municipal court or jury in superior court that the accused knowingly possessed an illicit substance, meaning they had knowledge of the substance being present, that it was a drug, and they had the ability to exert control over it.
+Possession and distribution in New Jersey are based on the same substances.
 Our Hudson County criminal defense firm represents clients who have been charged with municipal and superior court indictable drug offenses, including the following:

 - Heroin Possession

 - Drug Paraphernalia

 - LSD Charges

 - Methamphetamine Charges